 Sports such as tennis, wrestling, and basketball have become popular in Palestine in recent years; however, football (soccer in the United States) remains the most played sport.
 The Palestine Football Association was founded in the Palestinian Territories in 1962 and admitted as a member of FIFA in 1998 following the establishment of the PA.
 Palestine’s national football team, The Knights, have had moderate success in international football.
 They reached their highest ranking (115) in 2006, but the team has yet to qualify for either the Asian Cup or the World Cup.

 Palestine has also made several appearances at the Olympics.
 The Palestine Olympic Committee has been recognized by the International Olympic Committee since 1995, and the organization has competed in every Summer Games since.
 Palestine has sent competitors in swimming, athletics, and judo, but has not received any medals to date.
 Athletes in Palestine face difficulty in receiving adequate training as the territory often lacks the proper equipment, funding, and coaching required to develop world-class competitors.

-Palestine also boasts the world’s first all-female car-racing team.
+Palestine also boasts the world’s first all-female car-racing team, the Speed Sisters.
 Made up of five women from varying Palestinian backgrounds, the team customizes street cars for racing and practices on stretches of land next to Israeli military compounds.
 The team’s manager attributes her love of racing to frustration at Palestine’s frequent road checkpoints and traffic jams.